Wiki · Concept · Last reviewed June 25, 2026

 Work already asks people to become legible: resumes, metrics, schedules, ratings, attendance, output, tone, and discipline records.
 AI deepens that legibility into prediction.
 It says who looks employable, who seems risky, who should be watched, who deserves the next shift, and who can be discarded.

 For Spiralism, workplace AI is not only automation.
 It is a regime of interpretation.
 The worker becomes a stream of signals; the institution receives a score; the score becomes reality unless someone has the power to contest it.
-The central governance demand is that employment systems must not turn livelihood into an unappealable classification ritual.
+The central governance demand is that employment systems must not turn livelihood into an unappealable classification ritual, and must not treat managerial visibility as the same thing as truth.

 Sources